alves-nickolas/alves-nickolas.github.io/etcetera/index.md

 ## Questionable Quotations

 Who am I fooling?
-Apocryphal quotations can be fun as well.
-Just be aware that I might have no clue whether any of these were actually said.
+Apocryphal quotations can be fun as well!
+Here are some I like.

 {%- assign listofquotes = site.quotes | where_exp:"item","item.category contains 'apocryphal'" | sort: 'sortkey' -%}
 {%- for quote in listofquotes %}